bboymega/SecureUpdateDynamicHash/README.md

 | port | Update server port |

 # Installation
-During installation, ensure that `server.py` and `client.py` reside in the same directory as `partialhash.py`, since it contains the partial hashing functionality.
+During installation, ensure that `server.py` and `client.py` reside in the same directory as `partialhash.py`, as it contains the partial hashing module and is a required dependency.